Christian Yelich Player Props: Brewers vs. White Sox

 Christian Yelich At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 15th, his on-base percentage ranks 18th, and he is 36th in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 14th, his on-base percentage ranks 15th, and he is 39th in the league in slugging.

+- Yelich will look to extend his four-game hitting streak.
+He's batting .286 in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.